Ting2004/ASR-TermProject/README.md

 ## data_processor.py
 Pulls and downsamples data for use downstream.
-To use the dataset, make sure the `CMU-MultimodalSDK` is properly installed.
+To use the dataset, make sure the `soundfile` and `CMU-MultimodalSDK` is properly installed.

 ```
+pip install soundfile
 cd CMU-MultimodalSDK
 pip install .
 ```